zenml-io/zenml/examples/seldon_deployment/README.md

 * an AWS S3 artifact store
 * a Kubeflow orchestrator installed in an AWS EKS Kubernetes cluster
-* a metadata store that uses the same database as the Kubeflow deployment as a backend
 * an AWS ECR container registry
 * an AWS secret manager used to store the credentials needed by Seldon Core to access the AWS S3 artifact store